tshepang/blog/content/Rust week of 2017-06-22.md

 I wrote a tool that helps with [semver] git tagging, which made me explore the rather large (and unfriendly) API of [git2-rs library].
-It needs lots of love, or at a more idiomatic replacement.
+It needs lots of love, or at least a more idiomatic replacement.

 Regarding contributions, I made [just one].